What a Lifetime Annuity Is and How It Works

 Lifetime income annuities are insurance products designed to provide income throughout your retirement.
-If you’re about to retire, or have already, you may want to consider this financial product as a stable, guaranteed source of income.
+If you’re about to retire or have already, you may want to consider this financial product as a stable, guaranteed source of income.

 How Much Can You Get from a Lifetime Annuity?

-Over 20 years, that amounts to $192,240—more than $42,000 more than her initial $150,000 premium.
-And the longer she lives past age 87, the more money she’ll get, as she’ll receive that $800 payment each month for the rest of her life.
+Over 20 years, that amounts to about $160,000, $10,000 more than her initial $150,000 premium.
+And the longer she lives past age 87, the more money she’ll get, as she’ll receive that payment each month for the rest of her life.

 Of course, there’s no such thing as free money, and annuities do come with some initial upfront fees.
 For example, most lifetime income annuities are purchased from an insurance broker who will typically take a commission.
-The amount of that commission varies, but could range up to about 10%.
+The amount of that commission varies but could range up to about 10%.
 On a $150,000 annuity, that translates to a $15,000 payment to your broker.

 However, if you buy an annuity from an investment company rather than a traditional insurance company, you may be able to avoid a broker and thus steer clear of paying a commission.